-Tokyo Olympic tickets will be sold via the internet, Japan-related travel companies like JTB, and at ticket vending machines at convenience stores in Japan.
+Tokyo Olympic tickets will be sold online by official resellers in every country, and through standard ticket outlets in Japan (convenience stores, ticket agencies and online).
 Sale dates have not been released yet, but we’ll have them for you as soon as they are.

 For information on the location of events, see our Tokyo Olympic Venues page.

 See my detailed guide about the best places to stay in Tokyo during the Tokyo Olympics - you'll need to choose carefully to minimize your travelling time.
 Tokyo is huge!